1. Choose a Name for Your LLC

 8. Foreign LLCs Doing Business in Kansas

 To do business in Kansas, all LLCs organized outside of the state must register with the Kansas Secretary of State.
 Foreign LLCs must appoint a registered agent for service of process physically located in Kansas.
-To register, file an Application for Certificate of Authority.
+To register, file a Foreign Limited Liability Company Application.
 The application may be filed online or by mail.
 The filing fee is $165.
 The completed application must be accompanied by a Certificate of Good Standing or Existence from the foreign LLC’s home state, dated nomore than 90 days prior to the filing of the certificate.

 Before filing, make sure the LLC’s name is available in Kansas by checking the Kansas business name database.
 If the name is not available, the foreign LLC may include with its application (1) a letter of consent from the existing entity to use the name, or (2) include a letter stating that the LLC will list its home state as a means of identification and in its advertising in the state of Kansas.